 The duties of a caregiver depend on various factors including the relationship of the caregiver with the person he or she is helping and the level of support the recipient needs.
 In the majority of cases, caregivers are family members or friends who offer non-medical assistance at home.
-In other cases, the caregiver could be a professionally hired individual, care giver, patient attendant or caregiver who knows how to take care of the needs of the patient.
+In other cases, the caregiver could be a professionally hired individual, caregiver, patient attendant, or caregiver who knows how to take care of the needs of the patient.

 Caregiving is not an easy job even if there is a lot of love between the caregiver and the recipient.
-The job gets harder as the disabled recipient gets older or of the severity of their condition worsens.
+The job gets harder as the disabled recipient gets older or if the severity of their condition worsens.
 A majority of caregivers are of the view that the role takes a toll on their jobs while the rest claim that it disturbs their family lives.

-The caregiving job is a demanding one and may make the caregivers to experience irritability and anxiety.
+The caregiving job is a demanding one and may make the caregivers experience irritability and anxiety.
 There are a number of duties and responsibilities that are included in caregiver services.
 Some of which are listed as under:

 - Assisting with Personal Care: This involves helping the recipient with his or her clothing, grooming, bathing, toileting, and exercise.

 - Basic Meal Planning and Food Preparation: This includes making a schedule of their diet, preparing meals, laundry, housekeeping, and other errands.

 - General Health Care: This includes watching over the medications and prescriptions usage, creating reminders for doctor’s appointments, and administering medicine.